Croatia Residency by Investment

-At Haskew Law we are experts in the niche area of immigration by investment for Croatia.
-Our team strive to provide the most suitable investment opportunities to meet our clients needs to ensure they can secure residency under the current Austrian immigration law.
+We are experts in the niche area of immigration by investment to Croatia.
+Our team strive to provide the most suitable investment opportunities to meet our clients needs to ensure they can secure residency under the current relevant Croatian and EU immigration laws.

-Emigration by investment for Croatia is no longer the preserve of the few.
-Migration Investment programmes are now the fastest growing area of immigration law globally as people come to realise residency and a second Citizenship is not just desirable but, a vital part of any effective global freedom, privacy and security strategy.
+Migration Investment programmes are now the fastest growing area of immigration law globally, as more people appreciate how residency and a second Citizenship is not just desirable but a vital part of an effective global freedom, privacy and security strategy.

-Croatia, a relatively small country, has a spectacular 6,278 km coastline on the Adriatic Sea with more than 1,100 islands, of which only 66 are inhabited.
-This coast is considered to be the most beautiful in Europe with innumerable bays, inlets, coves and beaches.
+Croatia is a relatively small country, yet enjoys a spectacular 6,278 km coastline on the Adriatic, with more than 1,100 islands, of which only 66 are inhabited.
+This coast is considered to be among the most beautiful in Europe, with innumerable bays, inlets, coves and beaches.
 On the Adriatic coast alone, there are six historic places which are listed as World Heritage sites by UNESCO, and visitors flock to destinations including Pula, Trogir, Split, Hvar, Korcula, and Dubrovnik.

 Croatia enjoys three different climates: The coast has a pleasant Mediterranean climate with a high number of days of sunshine per year.
 Summers are hot and dry and winters are mild and wet.
 Most islands receive more than 2,600 hours of sun a year.
 Temperatures drop slightly as you move inland, where the climate is continental and moderate.

 Croatia is divided between the Latin-influenced coast and an interior which is more Central European.
 The official language is Croatian, although English is spoken widely, particularly in larger cities.
 The capital is Zagreb with almost 800,000 inhabitants.